wgottwalt/gnu_modula2_playground/README.md

 I will try to complete everything I try out, but some of the stuff will be work in progress.

+-- nice to know --

+Various examples and tricks I found myself by reading the GCC Modula-2 backend code and just playing around.
+Some of this is not mentioned in the most Modula-2 books.

 -- coroutines --

 That is an example on how to use PIM coroutines.
 I had some trouble with the